Dollar cost averaging

 - Control – Dollar cost averaging lets you focus on what you can control — investing a set amount on a regular basis — rather than what you can't: the ups and downs of the market.

-Dollar cost averaging example
+Dollar cost averaging in action

 In this scenario, you would own 609.44 shares of the stock after six months, compared to 600 shares if you had invested all $6,000 upfront.